The Greatest Love of All: Other versions

 A number of other artists have covered this song, including Shirley Bassey, Oleta Adams, Alexandra Burke, Deborah Cox, Lea Salonga, Ferrante & Teicher, Kevin Rowland and Jane Olivor.

 On May 29, 2001, the Italian operatic tenor Luciano Pavarotti performed the concert "Pavarotti & Friends" in his hometown of Modena, Italy.
 Intended to raise money for refugees from Afghanistan under the United Nations High Commissioner for Refugees, this concert was called "Pavarotti & Friends for Afghanistan" and featured various guest artists, one of them being his friend George Benson.
 The song performed in duet by the two was Benson's song "The Greatest Love of All", sung in parts by Benson in English and elsewhere by Pavarotti in Italian.
 This complete concert "Pavarotti & Friends for Afghanistan" raised $3.3 million for its cause, and was recorded and released in CD in 2001.
 The song was credited with the original title "The Greatest Love of All" recorded by Benson.

 A performance of "The Greatest Love of All" is a major plot point in the 2016 German comedy-drama Toni Erdmann, where the song is sung by Sandra Hüller.

-According to the sampling database site, WhoSampled, the George Benson version has been covered 24 times, while the Whitney Houston version has been covered 53 times.
+NBC footage of the final night in Jonestown (November 17, 1978) shows the Peoples Temple settlers singing “The Greatest Love of All”, led by members of the "Jonestown Express" band.
+The next day, almost everyone in the video would be dead, either by poison or being shot on the orders of Jim Jones.